Skip to main content

 Kubernetes

-Deploy on Kubernetes with Redis for HA.
+Deploy on Kubernetes with the official Helm chart.